jfhbrook/plusdeck/docs/dbus.md

 2. Configuration commands do not reload `plusdeckctl`'s configuration.
 Instead, they will update the relevant config file, and show the differences between the file config and the service's loaded config.
 3. If the config file isn't owned by the user, `plusdeckctl` will attempt to run editing commands with `sudo`.

-## Bus Access Policies
+## Dbus Access Policies

 **NOTE: Full access for `plusdeck` group access is an area of active development.
-This feature may not work, particularly on Fedora.** To follow along, view [this StackExchange post](https://unix.stackexchange.com/questions/790750/dbus-policy-that-allows-group-to-access-system-service). and this [Fedora discussion post](https://discussion.fedoraproject.org/t/dbus-policy-that-allows-group-to-access-system-service/144265).
+This feature does not work - at least, on Fedora.** To follow along, view [this StackExchange post](https://unix.stackexchange.com/questions/790750/dbus-policy-that-allows-group-to-access-system-service). and this [Fedora discussion post](https://discussion.fedoraproject.org/t/dbus-policy-that-allows-group-to-access-system-service/144265).

 When running services under the `system` bus, care must be taken to manage access policies.
-Dbus does this primarily with [an XML-based policy language](https://dbus.freedesktop.org/doc/dbus-daemon.1.html), though SELinux and Polkit may be involved as well.
+Dbus does this primarily with [an XML-based policy language](https://dbus.freedesktop.org/doc/dbus-daemon.1.html).
+Systemd additionally manages access to privileged methods, seemingly with the intent of delegating to polkit.

 By default, Dbus is configured with the following policies:

 * The root user may own the bus, and send and receive messages from `org.jfhbrook.plusdeck`
 * Users in the `plusdeck` Unix group may additionally send and receive messages from `org.jfhbrook.plusdeck`

-This means that, if the service is running, `sudo plusdeckctl` commands should always work; and that if your user is in the `plusdeck` Unix group, `plusdeckctl` commands should also work.
+This means that, if the service is running, `sudo plusdeckctl` commands should always work; and that if your user is in the `plusdeck` Unix group, Dbus will allow for unprivileged `plusdeckctl` commands as well.
 You can create this group and add yourself to it by running:

 ```bash
 sudo groupadd plusdeck
 sudo usermod -a -G plusdeck "${USER}"
 ```

-### SELinux

-Information on configuring SELinux to come.

 ### Polkit

-Information on configuring Polkit to come.
+**NOTE: The Polkit policies have not been shown to work at this time.**

+Prototype Polkit policies/rules may be found in the `./polkit` folder.

 ## Running `plusdeckd` Directly